 The movement will be slight, but after a few reps, you should begin to feel the burn in your calves.
 Make sure the weight on the machine is very light since your calves are not nearly as strong as your quads, hamstrings, and glutes.

-If you want to work your inner calves, turn your toes outward.
-To emphasize your outer calves, turn your toes inward.
+To work your inner calves, turn your toes outward.
+To target your outer calves, turn your toes inward.

 Almost everyone has a dominant and non-dominant leg.
 In exercises that use both legs, the dominant leg may compensate for the less dominant one.
 Over time, this imbalance can increase your risk of injury or slow down your overall progress.
-To address muscle imbalances, consider trying single-leg presses using the leg press machine.
-Start with a light weight and a standard foot placement.
-Use the same weight and rep structures on both legs.
-You’ll likely notice that one leg is stronger than the other.
-Practice a single leg press with your non-dominant leg until you build up equal strength.
+To address muscle imbalances, consider trying single-leg presses, working one leg at a time in a simple leg press exercise.

 The humble leg press machine is far more dynamic than many people realize.
 By shifting your leg press foot placement, you can work your lower body in many different ways.
 Constant variation is the key to seeing continual results in the gym.
-Consider switching up your leg press positions every so often.
 Did you use the standard stance last week?
 Go for the wide stance this week.
 Or, if you’re feeling extra ambitious, how about a wide-high stance?
-By continually shifting your position on the leg press machine and gradually increasing the resistance over time, your body will keep adapting, and you’ll enjoy a strong and well-toned lower body.